 My name is Ken and I’ve been licensed as AC4RD since 1992.
 For a year before that, I was licensed as KD4EIP, as a Tech-Plus through Advanced.

-I’m not very active in general—-I’ll play with the radio for a few months, then spend another year playing with guitars and/or photography and/or my garden, before I take the radio back up for a while.
+I’m not very active in general—-I’ll play with the radio for a few months, then spend another year playing with other hobbies (guitars, photography) before I take the radio back up for a while.

-I mostly like a bit of DXing, mostly on 30 through 10 meters.
-I'm approaching 200 countries worked so far, all with low power and simple homebuilt antennas.
+I mostly like a bit of DXing on 30 through 10 meters.
+Around 240 countries worked so far, all with low power and simple homebuilt antennas.
 On CW it's 180, 130 countries on digital.
 I"m not much on chat or casual discussion, and I'm almost never found on local FM repeaters.